Joseph Philip Robson: Later life

 He became a celebrated poet and a friend of many prominent poets of the day.
 He was persuaded by two of his musical friends to start writing in the dialect, which he did, with great success.

 He received a commission from Prince Louis Lucien Bonaparte (1813–1891), to create a version of the Song of Solomon in the Tyneside dialect.
 In 1849–50 he moved on to editing, being involved in the book of "The Bards of the Tyne" which was a collection of local songs, including some of his own songs.
 In 1854 he left Newcastle and settled in Sunderland, where he assisted in the compilation of a shipping register.
 He later returned to Newcastle.

 After the publication of "Hermione" in 1857 he received,(through Lord Palmerston), a grant of £20 from the Civil List.
 Towards the summer of 1869 while arranging for the publication of "Evangeline" he had a stroke.
 Although he did improve, this eventually led to his death.
 He died on 26 August 1870 in Clayton Street, Newcastle upon Tyne, aged 62 and was buried in Jesmond Old Cemetery, Newcastle upon Tyne.

 Works

-From the amount of material, J P Robson was one of the most prolific of all the Geordie poets of the time: his songwriting added to the rich source of the dialect: nor should his contribution to the musical and dialectical history of the area.
+From the amount of material, J P Robson was one of the most prolific of all the Geordie poets of the time: his songwriting added to the rich source of the dialect: nor should his contribution to the musical and dialectal history of the area.